HyperAgents/hmas/domains/manufacturing-environments/safety-rules/README.md

 ## Recommendations

-- An obligatory behaviour can be described explictly with a possible world where the obligatory behaviour occurred e.g. "close all the doors" is an explicite behaviour which is verified in this possible world typed as an obligation.
+* An obligatory behaviour can be described explictly with a possible world where the obligatory behaviour occurred e.g. "close all the doors" is an explicite behaviour which is verified in this possible world typed as an obligation.
-- An obligatory behaviour can be also described implictly by defining a set possible worlds that should be reached e.g. "all the doors must be closed" is a possible world typed as an obligation and describes all the behaviours that should bring it about this state of affairs.
+* An obligatory behaviour can be also described implictly by defining a set possible worlds that should be reached e.g. "all the doors must be closed" is a possible world typed as an obligation and describes all the behaviours that should bring it about this state of affairs.
-- A prohibited behaviour can be described explictly with a possible world where the prohibited behaviour occurred e.g. "open all the doors" is an explicite behaviour which is verified in this possible world typed as a prohibition.
+* A prohibited behaviour can be described explictly with a possible world where the prohibited behaviour occurred e.g. "open all the doors" is an explicite behaviour which is verified in this possible world typed as a prohibition.
-- A prohibited behaviour can be also described implictly by defining a set possible worlds that should be avoided e.g. "all the doors must be opened" is a possible world typed as a prohibition and describes all the behaviours that should prevent from reaching this state of affairs.
+* A prohibited behaviour can be also described implictly by defining a set possible worlds that should be avoided e.g. "all the doors must be opened" is a possible world typed as a prohibition and describes all the behaviours that should prevent from reaching this state of affairs.
 * [**_Modality_**](https://purl.org/hmas/regulation#NormativeModality) :  a modality would be a particular mode in which a possible world should be interpreted e.g. as an obligation, prohibition, or permission.
 It is not introduced in the glossary since there is no reason to introduce it explicitly.
+* A possible world can be any ressource, a [named graph](https://en.wikipedia.org/wiki/Named_graph) or a [quoted graph](https://w3c.github.io/rdf-star/cg-spec/editors_draft.html)

+## Questions

+* Should we call "possible world" or "possible hyperworld" ?

 ## Related links